souxls/Collections/README.md

 * [snoopy](https://github.com/a2o/snoopy) - Log every executed command to syslog (a.k.a.
 Snoopy Logger).
 * [age](https://github.com/FiloSottile/age) - Open source monitoring tool for ephemeral infrastructure & distributed applications.
 * [bashstyle](https://github.com/progrium/bashstyle) - Let's do Bash right!
-* [linux-network-performance-parameters](https://github.com/leandromoreira/linux-network-performance-parameters) - Learn where some of the network sysctl variables fit into the Linux/Kernel network flow.
 * [pueue](https://github.com/Nukesor/pueue) - Pueue is a command-line task management tool for sequential and parallel execution of long-running tasks.
 * [minio](https://github.com/minio/minio) - High Performance, Kubernetes Native Object Storage
 * [conda](https://github.com/conda/conda) - Conda is a cross-platform, language-agnostic binary package manager.
 It is the package manager used by Anaconda installations, but it may be used for other systems as well.
 Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
 Conda is written entirely in Python, and is BSD licensed open source.